 Slate and clay tiles for roofing have a long history and a beauty that is unique.
-But, they do come at a notoriously high cost.
+But they do come at a notoriously high cost.
 So, asphalt shingles are often used as an alternative, becoming the number one roofing material in North America.
-But, wouldn’t it be nice if there was another option that had the beauty and durability of slate or even cedar shake, with lesser cost?
+However, wouldn’t it be nice if there were another option that had the beauty and durability of slate or even cedar shake, with lesser cost?
 With synthetic shingles, there is.

 Costs and Value